 (F) The date upon which the envelope containing any undelivered notice was returned to the sender; and

-(G) If the identity or address of any lien holders and tenants cannot be reasonably ascertained, a description of the reasonably diligent efforts that the plaintiff or his counsel made to ascertain such identity or address and that plaintiff or his counsel of record caused a copy of the Notice to Lien Holders and Tenants (but not Exhibit “A” to such Notice) to be published once in a newspaper of general circulation in the County which is the venue of such action.
+(G) Suppose the identity or address of any lien holders and tenants cannot be reasonably ascertained.
+In that case, a description of the reasonably diligent efforts that the plaintiff or his counsel made to ascertain such identity or address and that plaintiff or his counsel of record caused a copy of the Notice to Lien Holders and Tenants (but not Exhibit “A” to such Notice) to be published once in a newspaper of general circulation in the County which is the venue of such action.
 Notice is given to lien holders and tenants holding or possessing a leasehold estate for years or at will by this paragraph shall be sufficient notice to such parties instead of joinder of such parties as a defendant.

 (5) Service of the original process other than summons, attachment, capias, or scire facias.
 Service of the original process other than summons, attachment, capias, or scire facias shall be made as provided by the court’s statute or order.

 (i) Amendment of process.
-At any time in its discretion and upon such terms as it deems, the Court may allow any process or return of proof of service to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the Court may allow any process or return of proof of service to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process issued.

 (j) Summons: Time limit for service.
-If a service of the summons and complaint is not made upon a defendant within 120 days after the filing of the complaint and the party on whose behalf such service was required cannot show good cause why such service was not made within that period, the action shall be dismissed as to that defendant without prejudice upon the court’s own initiative with notice to such party or upon motion.
+If a service of the summons and complaint is not made upon a defendant within 120 days after the filing of the complaint and the party on whose behalf such service was required cannot show good cause why such service was not made within that period, the action shall be dismissed as to that defendant without prejudice upon the court’s initiative with notice to such party or upon motion.

 Rule 45.
 Subpoena.